milistu/outformer/README.md

         },
         "color": {
             "type": "string",
-            "description": "Color of the product",
+            "description": "Color of the product if specified, otherwise return 'Unknown'", },
-        },
+        "material": {
+            "type": "string",
+            "description": "Material of the product if specified, otherwise return 'Unknown'", },
         "features": {
             "type": "array",
             "minItems": 3,
             "items": {
                 "type": "string",
-                "description": "Features of the product that may be relevant for the customer", },
+                "description": "Features of the product that may be relevant for the customer.
+Extract as much as possible.", },
         },
     },